SoftwareStartups/vftasks/README.txt

-  For more information, visit http://www.vectorfabrics.com/technology/vftasks. vfTasks is developed by Vector Fabrics (http://vectorfabrics.com) and complements Vector Fabrics' Pareon product that help you parallelize a C application.
+  For more information, visit http://www.vectorfabrics.com/technology/vftasks. vfTasks is developed by Vector Fabrics (http://vectorfabrics.com) and complements Vector Fabrics' Pareon product (http://vectorfabrics.com/products) that helps you parallelize a C/C++ application.

 Installing